-My name is Marcus Vinicius Pereira Pessôa (1969 Niterói, Brazil) and I am an Assistant Professor in Engineering Management at the University of Twente, where I am a member of the Integrated Life Cycle Management chair.
+My name is Marcus Vinicius Pereira Pessôa (1969 Niterói, Brazil) and I am an Assistant Professor in Engineering Management at the University of Twente, where I am a member of the Systems Engineering and Multidisciplinary Design chair.

 Before moving to the Netherlands I worked in the Brazilian Air Force as military pilot and as project and program manager.
 There I was responsible for the development and acquisition of air defense and aerospace control systems, with a project portfolio over US$50 million.